 - In the list there should be a mention of “WiFi” or “Wireless”

-Example only “Intel Dual Band Wireless Adapter” or “Realtek WiFi adapter” - Right Click on the Wireless one in the list and Choose “Uninstall”
+- Right Click on the Wireless adapter in the list and Choose “Uninstall”

-- Restart your Laptop/PC and the WiFi Driver will automatically Re-install
+- Restart your Laptop/PC and the WiFi driver will automatically Re-install

 If this doesn’t work then it could be something more and therefore we recommend popping it into us.
 You are also welcome to give us a call for us to talk you through the above.